pepema/EGsim/README.md

 2) Build the binaries
 3) Launch the executables

 It is called runAll.sh.
+So, in order to build and run our program:
+`./Sripts/runAll.sh rebuild`
+**Note: CMAKE version 3.15 minimum required**

 Alternatively you could ofcourse use cmake files for the binaries to launch them seperately of use a commmon cmake for all binaries.

 ## Unit test

 We have some test cases in gtest framework for Engine class which is a part of Engine Simulator.
-Using the cmake file you can run the tests.
+Using the cmake file you can build the tests and run them:
+`./Scripts/testsRun.sh`

 ## Backlog